chef/chef/docs/dev/design_documents/resource_guard_interpreters.md

 The *guard interpreter* is a feature of Chef resources that allows authors to specify their choice of Chef resource classes to evaluate a guard expression (i.e. `only_if` or `not_if` block).
-The goal of this capability is to reduce the complexity in both number of languages and boilerplate code found within a Chef recipe.
+The goal of this capability is to reduce the complexity in both the number of languages and the boilerplate code found within a Chef recipe.

 Guard interpreter customization makes the Chef DSL *Delightful(tm)*.